 The last networking conference I went to was World Travel Market in November 2015, and I haven’t been to any since.
 I more or less disassociated from the blogger community.
 I also eventually deleted Facebook from my phone and stopped looking at the newsfeed.
 I stopped looking at the blogger groups and paying attention to my competition.

 It was a really good idea, you guys.
 The blogging world is worse than junior high.

 That summer I got two more amazing jobs through close friends of mine, and was finally offered my very own campaign in Wisconsin, all for me.
 Not through a connection, but just through them finding me online and liking my work.
 It felt amazing.

 Within a matter of months, from a combination of book sales, growing affiliate income, and campaign payments, I wasn’t struggling anymore, and was making anywhere from $5,000 to $15,000 per month.
 Finally, I was in a financial position that would allow me to sign a lease and have my own apartment.
 Instead of scrambling to find a new room to stay in every time I came back to Berlin, I upgraded to an entire flat with an office.
-At 30 years old, I was a big girl living on her own for the first time, which you can see a tour of here if you’re curious.
+At 30 years old, I was a big girl living on her own for the first time.

 Year Five: Figuring it Out Again